xnhl/fan-mail/README.md

 ## Gone Phishing

 ### Introduction
-<p>I recently created a repository which contains thousands of examples of anti-white racism.
+<p>I recently created a <a href="https://github.com/xnhl/racism" target="_blank">repository</a> which contains thousands of examples of anti-white racism.
 Soon after this there was a significant increase in attacks / notable events and I suspect that they are related.
 There may also be connections with past attacks which I have omitted until now.
 While these could be related to the attacks by MrXyfir (& comrade(s)?)
 I've decided to put them in their own section.</p>

 ---